gagichce/2S03_Assignments/README.md

 Please feel free to contribute your own solutions or modify/improve the ones provided here.

-Site mirrow was added which contains all of the assignment specs as well as lectures slides/topics and tutorials.
+Site mirror was added which contains all of the assignment specs as well as lectures slides/topics and tutorials.